MediaComem/comem-webserv/README.md

 **Web Service**

-Your REST API must be based on (at least) [this domain model](DOMAIN-MODEL.md) and provide (at least) the following operations:
+Your REST API must provide (at least):

-* Create a user
-* Retrieve a user
-* *Optional:* Retrieve the list of users
-  * *Bonus:* the response indicates how many issues each user has created (using aggregation)
-* Update a user (fully or partially)
-* Create an issue
+* User management
-  * The issue must belong to one user
+  * New users must be able to register
-* Retrieve an issue
-* Retrieve the list of issues
-  * The client must also be able to retrieve the list of issues that belong to a specific user
+  * Log in (users must be able to log in)
-  * *Bonus:* the list is paginated
-  * *Bonus:* there is at least 1 filter
-* Update an issue (fully or partially)
-* Delete an issue
+* 2 other resources
+  * Both resources must be linked together
+  * At least one of these resources must be linked to users
+  * Minimal CRUD operations to manage those resources
+* At least one resource must be a paginated list
+* At least one resource must be a list with optional filters
+* At least one resource must provide aggregated data from other resources (e.g. the number of items created by a user)
+* Sensitive operations must be protected by requiring valid authentication

 **Infrastructure**

-* The source code of your REST API must be in a repository on GitHub
+* The source code of your REST API must be in a repository on GitHub.
-* Your REST API must be deployed on Heroku
+* Your REST API must be deployed on Heroku.

 **Documentation**

-* Your REST API must be documented
+* Your REST API must be documented.

 **Quality of the implementation**

-* You must follow REST best practices
+* You must follow REST best practices.
-* Your asynchronous code must be correct
+* Your asynchronous code must be correct.
-* Your Express routes must handle asynchronous operation errors
+* Your Express routes must handle asynchronous operation errors.
-* You must avoid excessive code duplication (e.g. using Express middleware)
+* You must avoid excessive code duplication (e.g. using Express middleware).
-* Your API must have basic validations on user input (e.g. using Mongoose validations)
+* Your API must have basic validations on user input (e.g. using Mongoose validations).
-* *Bonus*: your API must validate the existence of linked resources (e.g. when creating an issue linked to a user)
+* Your API must validate the existence of linked resources (e.g. when creating an item linked to a user).

-**Bonuses**

-Items with the *Optional* mention are not mandatory.

-Items with the *Bonus* mention are not required to obtain the maximum grade, but will increase your grade if there are other issues in your project.